mikependon/RepoDB/RepoDb.Documents/documentation.md

 ### Primary Attribute

-The `Primary` attribute is necessary in order for the `RepoDb` to identity which property of you class signify as the primary column of your mapped object.
+The `Primary` attribute is used in order to define which property of the data entity class is the primary key.
 See sample below.
 ```
 [Primary]
 public int Id { get; set; }
 ```
-This attribute accepts a `System.Boolean`  parameter that tells whether the primary property is an identity column or not.
-If sets to `true`, the value of the `Id` column of the newly added record from the database will be returned after calling an `Insert` operation.
+This attribute accepts a `System.Boolean` parameter that tells whether the primary property is an identity column.
+If sets to `true`, the value of the identity column of the newly added record from the database will be returned during `Insert` operation.

-By default, `RepoDb` has a built-in mechanism when identifying the primary key.
+By default, the library has built-in mechanism on identifying the primary key.
 If the `Primary` attribute is defined, the first occurrence will automatically be qualified as the primary property.

-If the `Primary` attribute is not defined, then `RepoDb` will do the following identification.
+If the `Primary` attribute is not defined, then the following identifications will be used.

   - Search for `Id` property.
 If present, this automatically overrule the mechanism.
   - If there is no `Id` property from the class, the class name plus the word `Id` will be evaluated.
-This means that on your `Stock` class, the property `StockId` will be identified.
+This means that the `Stock` class, the property `StockId` will be identified.
   - If both properties above `Id` and `StockId` is not defined, then the mechanism will evaluate the `Map` attribute mapped object plus the `Id` word.
-This means that on your `Map("[dbo].[StockTable]")` mapping, the `StockTableId` will be evalulated.
+On the above mappings, `Map("[dbo].[StockTable]")`, the `StockTableId` will be evalulated.

 ### Ignore Attribute

-This attribute is necessary to command `RepoDb` which properties of your entity class is being ignored in certain operations.
-It accepts an argument `RepoDb.Enumerations.Command` enumeration.
-The following are the values of the `Command` operation.
+The `Ignore` attribute is necessary to command the library which property of your entity class is being ignored in certain operations.
+It accepts an argument of `RepoDb.Enumerations.Command` enumeration.
+The following are the values of this enumeration.

  - None
  - Select